xriz1992/tvmaze-assignment/README.md

 # Architecture

 As for the main achitecture, I've chosen to use nuxt and tailwind in the setup to make development easier in case of framework and styling wise.

-Furthermore, I've split up the project over the following parts:
+Project commmands are:

+- npm run dev
-- assets
+- npm run lint
--
+- npm run test

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/github-tv-maze-dashboard)